-Full-time students study for three years with full annual requirements of approximately 60 ECTS credits.
+Full-time students study for three years with full annual workload of approximately 60 ECTS credits.

-Part-time students study for four and a half years, three of which require approximately 40 ECTS credits, and a fourth year requiring 50 ECTS credits, after that they have to complete professional practice and write a final paper for 8 ECTS credits.
+Part-time students study for four and a half years, three of which require a workload of approximately 40 ECTS credits, and a fourth year requiring 50 ECTS credits.
+Following that they have to complete a short internship and write a final paper totaling 8 ECTS credits.